Words from Domain.com

 Gyrn says many clients spend up to $1 million on their pre-made residences.

-About 3 per cent of the market, the modular house industry in Australia is relatively small compared to Europe and Asia.
-But Gyrn says that as more sophisticated product such as this house are unveiled, “and as Australia rapidly catches up, the forecast is that by 2027 modular houses will be about 10 per cent of the market”.
+At about 3 percent of the market, the modular house industry in Australia is relatively small compared to Europe and Asia.
+But Gyrn says that as more sophisticated products such as this house are unveiled, “and as Australia rapidly catches up, the forecast is that by 2027 modular houses will be about 10 percent of the market”.

 Words from Domain.com – https://www.domain.com.au/